Bother (song)

-"Bother" is the second single from the hard rock band Stone Sour's self-titled debut album.
+"Bother" is the second single from the American rock band Stone Sour's self-titled debut album.
 It was originally released as a solo song by frontman Corey Taylor, but the billing was later changed to Stone Sour.
 The song was one of Stone Sour's first songs to put them into the mainstream.
 The cover features Taylor's hands and rings, one of them being a Spider-Man ring which is a reference to the song's debut appearance on the soundtrack to the film Spider-Man (although the track is credited to Taylor as the performer, not Stone Sour) and to Taylor being a fan of the superhero.
 The other has the number eight on it, representing Taylor's number in Slipknot.
 Taylor has stated that the song is about when he moved back to Des Moines from Denver, where he hoped to try to move forward with his music.

 In 2024, Taylor released a remix/follow-up song titled Bother '23 (Still Not Bothered) on his compilation album CMF2...or Not 2B for Record Store Day.
 It features cover songs and unreleased B-sides.